Being A Student In Chad: 2016 vs 2017

-In Chad there are urgent calls for the education system to be reformed.
+In Chad, there are urgent calls for the education system to be reformed.
 With only 9% of students passing their examinations at high school, action is required.
 With such a low level of students passing examinations, there are little chances of many students progressing into higher education.
-There are many reasons attributed to these results, perhaps it is because only 2% of the national GDP is invested in education, or maybe there are more serious issues with the quality of educational provision.
+There are many reasons attributed to these results; perhaps it is because only 2% of the national GDP is invested in education, or maybe there are more serious issues with the quality of educational provision.

 These results instigated the creation of a forum which aimed to look at the education system in Chad.
-It was proposed that the President would double the budget assigned to teaching, allocating $600 million dollars to improving education in the country.
+It was proposed that the President would double the budget assigned to teaching, allocating $600 million to improving education in the country.

-That being said, there have been some important improvements in the education system, with increased school enrolments, more building work to construct new schools and existing buildings have been repaired and maintained.
+That being said, there have been some critical improvements in the education system, with increased school enrolments, more building work to construct new schools and existing buildings have been repaired and maintained.
 Teaching resources have also been improved.

 Lack of quality teaching is due to unskilled teachers.
 The chaotic education system is the perfect situation where abuse of power occurs.
 In an attempt to address the teaching issue, the President has called for the government to improve its efforts in teacher working conditions as well as improving teaching materials and offering more guidance to teaching staff.